deltaquebec/sentiment_seven_pillars_of_wisdom/README.md

-# sentiment_seven_pillars_of_wisdom
+# Data Visualization and Sentiment Analysis of "Seven Pilalrs of Wisdom" by T.E.Lawrence

 NLP project: data visualization and sentiment analysis of "Seven Pillars of Wisdom" by T.E.
 Lawrence.
+This follows exactly from the material in the project on [_Paradise Lost_](https://github.com/deltaquebec/sentiment_paradise_lost).